Close

 Back to blog

 Understanding what a urostomy is and why it is needed, is so important for those going through stoma surgery.
-It is also helpful for those who are supporting someone going through stoma surgery.

 Adapting to living with a urostomy can take time, but with the right information and knowledge.
-It won’t take long before caring for your own stoma before second nature and you’re back to doing the things you enjoy.
+It won’t take long before caring for your own stoma becomes second nature and you’re back to doing the things you enjoy.

 What is a urostomy?